 Exhibit 15.4 is a starting point for diagnosing the “fit” between types of external environments and industries.
 As conditions change, industries and organizations must adapt or face consequences.
 For example, educational institutions that traditionally have been seen to operate best in low- to moderate-uncertainty environments, cell 2 of Exhibit 15.4, have during this past decade experienced more high to moderate uncertainty (cell 3)—and even high uncertainty (cell 4).
 For example, for-profit educational institutions such the University of Phoenix and others—as compared to not-for-profit universities and colleges, such as public state institutions, community colleges, and private nonprofit ones—have undergone more unstable and complex forces in the external environment over the past decade.
 Under the Obama administration, for-profit universities faced greater scrutiny regarding questionable advertising, graduation rates, and accreditation issues; lawsuits and claims against several of these institutions went forward, and a few of the colleges had to close.
-The Trump administration has shown signs of alleviating aggressive governmental control and monitoring in this sector.
+The Trump administration showed signs of alleviating aggressive governmental control and monitoring in this sector.
 Still, higher educational institutions in general currently face increasingly complex and unstable environments given higher tuition rates, increased competition from less-expensive and online programs, fewer student enrollments, and an overabundance of such institutions.
 Several private, not-for-profit higher educational institutions have merged and also ceased to exist.
+And the COVID-19 pandemic dramatically shifted the approach and delivery of education, which impacted enrollments and outcomes.
 Adapting to increasingly rapid external change has become a rallying call for most industries and organizations as the 21st century evolves.

 The dilemma that organizational leaders and managers sometimes face is how to deal with external, and internal, complexity?
 Do you grow and nurture it or reduce it?
 Some strategies call for reducing and managing it at the local level while nurturing it at the global level—depending on the organization’s size, business model, and the nature of the environments.
 Without going into complicated detail, it is fair to say at the beginning of the chapter that you may want to read through the chapter first, then return here afterward.